HQarroum/expressify-mqtt/README.md

 ## Features

- - Natively supports the [MQTT.js](https://github.com/mqttjs/MQTT.js/) and the [AWS IoT SDK](https://github.com/aws/aws-iot-device-sdk-js).
+ - Natively supports the [MQTT.js](https://github.com/mqttjs/MQTT.js/) and the [AWS IoT SDK](https://github.com/aws/aws-iot-device-sdk-js) librairies.
  - Usage of an MQTT query-response pattern to optimize message exchanges and costs.
  - Supports observation of resources using dedicated MQTT topics.
  - Supports Node.js and the Browser (MQTT-over-Websockets).